tbpatil/AsterAI/IMAGE_ANALYSIS_README.md

 # Image Analysis Feature

-This document describes the new image analysis functionality added to the AsterAI project.
+This document describes the image analysis functionality in the AsterAI project.

 ## Features